 Does green discharge mean you are pregnant?

 Green vaginal discharge isn't a typical sign of pregnancy.
 It's more likely to be linked with a bacterial infection like trichomoniasis or BV.
 If you're concerned about pregnancy and notice green discharge, it's important to see a healthcare provider.
-They can help figure out if there's an infection that needs treatment and confirm whether you're pregnant.
+They can help determine whether there's an infection that needs treatment and confirm whether you're pregnant.
 Healthy discharge during pregnancy is usually white or clear.
 You may also notice more discharge, especially at the start and end of your pregnancy.

 Is green discharge normal before your period?

 Green vaginal discharge isn't considered normal before your period.
 Healthy vaginal discharge before a period is usually white, clear, or it can be pink or brown due to the presence of blood.
 If your vaginal discharge appears green, it often signals an underlying issue, such as a bacterial infection like BV, trichomoniasis, or an STI.
-These conditions may cause a greenish tint along with other symptoms like itching, an unusual odor, or discomfort.
+These conditions may cause a greenish tint, along with other symptoms such as itching, an unusual odor, or discomfort.

 Can poor hygiene cause green discharge?